 “This is how you are to pray” Matthew 6:9

 As a Passionist priest, I have given many a retreat conference on prayer, as well as some workshops on how to pray.
-There has also been many a conversation with people who wanted help with their prayer life.
+There have also been many a conversation with people who wanted help with their prayer life.
 As I look back on these talks and conferences and conversations, I am not so sure how beneficial they were.
-So many of the times I approached this subject as a "teacher" and my objective was to help people learn how to pray in different ways.
+So many times I approached this subject as a “teacher” and my objective was to help people learn how to pray in different ways.

 In today’s Gospel reading, we hear Jesus winding up his comments on prayer.
 It seems that he must have been reflecting on his experience of how people around him prayed every day.
 First, he describes the way many people were praying.
 Then, instead of giving another lecture on prayer, he gave his followers an example of how to pray by praying.
 What a great example this is for all of us!

 There are certain kinds of prayers that are easy to recite.
 We can memorize them and then say them over and over again.
 And there are certain kinds of prayers that are experiences rather than litanies of prayers.
 The Eucharistic Prayers of the Mass is an example of this.
 The New Sacramentary that came out a couple of years ago gives us an awareness of just how many ways there are to pray a sacred prayer.
 These Eucharistic prayers emphasize aspects of our relationship to God and with each other.
 They connect us with our God in special ways.
 Truly they are prayer experiences.